-Push to posthumously give black soldier D-Day Medal of Honor
+Black soldier deserves Medal of Honor for D-Day heroism, lawmakers say

 Cpl.
 Waverly B. Woodson Jr. was an Army medic assigned to the 320th Barrage Balloon Battalion.
 The battalion’s job was to set up explosive-rigged balloons to deter German planes.
 At a time when the military was still segregated by race, the balloon battalion was the only African American combat unit to land on Normandy on June 6, 1944.

 U.S. Sen. Chris Van Hollen of Maryland, who’s been pushing to recognize Woodson’s heroism during the Normandy invasion, and 51 caucus members are petitioning the Army to review Woodson’s case.
-Van Hollen became involved in Woodson’s case in 2015 when Woodson’s wife, who lives in Maryland, came to him for help.
+Van Hollen became involved in Woodson’s case in 2015 when Woodson’s widow, who lives in Maryland, came to him for help.

 “Corporal Woodson was a hero who saved dozens, if not hundreds, of lives on Omaha Beach.
 His courage deserves to be honored with the Medal of Honor, and I continue to work with the Army to make this a reality,” Van Hollen said in a news release.